-Instead of curing the condition at its roots, doctors utilize a drug “band-aid” that covers up underlying health issues that could be easily cured if given a simple lifestyle or diet change.
+Instead of getting to the root of the problem, doctors often utilize a drug “band-aid” that covers up underlying health issues that may be more easily fixed with a simple lifestyle or diet change.

 Why Drugs Aren’t The Answer

-Relying on pills for chronic conditions simply doesn’t work (at least not if you’re trying to better yourself).
-While Western medicine focuses on managing and suppressing individual symptoms one at a time, holistic methods of healing identify the root cause, and work to improve the underlying health concerns in a natural way (whether through diet or lifestyle changes).
+Relying on pills for chronic health conditions can lead to complications down the road.
+While Western medicine focuses on managing and suppressing individual symptoms one at a time, holistic methods of healing identify the root cause and work to improve the underlying health concerns in a natural way, whether through diet or lifestyle changes.

-Most Popular Prescription Drugs To Steer Clear of
+Most Dangerous Prescription Drugs To Steer Clear of

 You have a higher risk of dying from a preventable adverse drug reaction than you do of dying from cardiovascular disease, lung cancer, breast cancer, or diabetes (2).
 Those stats are more frightening than anything, given so many people trust that the drugs they take won’t kill them.

-The list below comprises some of the most popular and deadly medications prescribed to the population at large.
+The list below comprises some of the most popular and dangerous prescription drugs given to the population at large.
 It by no means includes a comprehensive list of prescriptions drugs to also be careful around.

-These drugs are used to treat inflammatory pain like that found in those suffering from rheumatoid arthritis, lupus and ulcerative colitis.
+These drugs are used to treat inflammatory pain like that found in those suffering from rheumatoid arthritis, lupus, and ulcerative colitis.
 It suppresses the immune response by causing the body to attack itself, so it increases the risk of infection, both small and large.
-Long-term use can lead to skin issues, change is shape/location of body fat, increased acne, menstrual irregularity, low libido, and bruising.
-Potential side effects include insomnia, mood problems, headaches, dizziness, bloating and nausea.
+Long-term use can lead to skin issues, change in shape/location of body fat, increased acne, menstrual irregularity, low libido, and bruising.
+Potential side effects include insomnia, mood problems, headaches, dizziness, bloating, and nausea.

-While your doctor might not know of natural remedies for treating inflammation, you can take steps to reduce the inflammatory response in the body by reducing your consumption of wheat, dairy, GMO foods, fried foods, refined sugar and red meat and increasing your consumption of turmeric, ginger, pineapple, dark leafy greens, blueberries, avocado, seaweed, mushrooms, broccoli and cherries.
+While your doctor might not know of natural remedies for treating inflammation, you can take steps to reduce the inflammatory response in the body.
+This includes reducing your consumption of wheat, dairy, GMO foods, fried foods, refined sugar, and red meat and increasing your consumption of turmeric, ginger, pineapple, dark leafy greens, blueberries, avocado, seaweed, mushrooms, broccoli, and cherries.

-Statins are prescribed for managing high cholesterol levels, and they’re one of the most common medication taken by adults (in exchange for a poor diet, more often than not).
+Statins are prescribed for managing high cholesterol levels, and they’re one of the most common medications taken by adults (in exchange for a poor diet, more often than not).
 Taking statins for short-term periods can lead to side effects like headaches, insomnia, nausea, bloating, muscle aches, diarrhea, gas, and rash.
-The risk of long-term statin use are more serious, however.
+The risk of long-term statin use is more serious, however.

-Long-term use of statins can been linked to a deficiency of coenzyme Q10 and vitamin K2.
-It can also increase your risk of breast cancer and diabetes, and can raise your risk of Parkinson’s disease (3).
+Long-term use of statins can be linked to a deficiency of coenzyme Q10 and vitamin K2.
+It can also increase your risk of breast cancer and diabetes and can raise your risk of Parkinson’s disease (3).

-By adopting a plant-based diet, or simply reducing your animal product intake a few days a week is almost guaranteed to keep your cholesterol levels low and heart healthy and happy.
-There are also many nutrient-dense foods like avocados, broccoli, cinnamon and spirulina, which can help manage high cholesterol levels.
+Adopting a plant-based diet, or simply reducing your animal product intake a few days a week is almost guaranteed to keep your cholesterol levels low and heart happy and healthy.
+There are also many nutrient-dense foods like avocados, broccoli, cinnamon, and spirulina, which can help manage high cholesterol levels.